gruntwork-io/terragrunt/docs/_docs/02_features/execute-terraform-commands-on-multiple-units-at-once.md

 If your units have dependencies between them, for example, you can’t deploy the backend-app until MySQL and redis are deployed—you’ll need to express those dependencies in your Terragrunt configuration as explained in the next section.

 Additional note: If your units have dependencies between them, and you run a `terragrunt run-all destroy` command, Terragrunt will destroy all the units under the current working directory, *as well as each of the unit dependencies* (that is, units you depend on via `dependencies` and `dependency` blocks)!
-If you wish to use exclude dependencies from being destroyed, add the `--terragrunt-ignore-external-dependencies` flag, or use the `--terragrunt-exclude-dir` once for each directory you wish to exclude.
+If you wish to use exclude dependencies from being destroyed, add the `--queue-exclude-external` flag, or use the `--queue-exclude-dir` once for each directory you wish to exclude.

 ### Passing outputs between units